dgaydukov/cert-aws/files/sa.md

 * VPN (Virtual Private Network) - encrypted connection(also called tunnel) over public network (usually Internet) between 2 or more private networks.
 It encrypt packet, add new headers.
 * iSCSI (Internet Small Computer Systems Interface) - transport layer protocol, works above TCP.
 Initiator (server) packages SCSI commands into network packets, and sends it to Target (remote storage).

+For all subnets you shouldn't use first & last address
+* first address - network identification (refers to the subnet itself and is used for routing purposes) Look at the binary representations for the ip address and the subnet mask.
+In the process of determining the route they are binary combined with AND.
+1&0=0, 1&1=1, 0&0=0.
+The network part of the address remains unaffected, but the host part becomes all-zero.
+If you could use the .0 address for a host too, how would you different it from the net?
+* last address - broadcast (network devices use it to send messages to all other devices in this network) So for /24 network you can have totally 256-2 = 254 IP addresses.
+But in cloud (every cloud, not just aws) 3 IP addresses also would be gone (router, DHCP, DNS) so totally you have 254-3 = 251.
+But in real network you probably gonna have this 3 ip taken also (but you can also host them in one machine)

 ###### SOA and CAA
 SOA (Start of Authority) - record in DNS containing administrative info about zone, email, last update time.